 for visiting our site.
-We pray that this site may be of help to you.
-First let's discuss our name.
+We pray that this may be of help to you.
+So, a little about who we are.

 Our patron, St. Brendan the Navigator, was born in Ciarraighe Luachra, near the present city of Tralee, County Kerry, Ireland, in 484; he died at Enachduin, now Annaghdown, in 577.
 He was baptized at Tubrid, near Ardfert, by Bishop Erc.
 For five years he was educated under St. Ita, "the Brigid of Munster", and he completed his studies under St. Erc, who ordained him priest in 512.
 Between the years 512 and 530 St. Brendan built monastic cells at Ardfert, and at Shanakeel or Baalynevinoorach, at the foot of Brandon Hill.
 His most celebrated foundation was Clonfert, in 557, over which he appointed St. Moinenn as Prior and Head Master.
-St. Brendan was interred in Clonfert, and his feast is kept on 16 May.
+St. Brendan was interred in Clonfert.

 We are hermits living alone yet come together once a week for worship and a communal meal.
 Our days are full of prayer, work and silence.
 Following the dogma of the Religious Society of Friends (Quakers) we continue the traditional testimonies of pacifism, social equality, integrity, and simplicity.
 We also use St. Francis of Assisi's Rule for Hermitages as a guide.